I decided to cover this issue because it just happened to us, and I didn’t manage to find out a solution on the net.

 I relayed your request to our sys admins and unfortunately, we will not be able to execute it as this will cause a very large security risk for the server.

-I didn’t bother to find a solution, since this happened quite often, and our security plugin, iThemes Security, was often blocking MaxCDN IPs too, so it was becoming quite annoying.
+I didn’t bother to find a solution, since this happened quite often, and our security plugin, iThemes Security (try iThemes Security Pro for extra safety and features), was often blocking MaxCDN IPs too, so it was becoming quite annoying.

 Don’t get me wrong, MaxCDN is great, and it’s basically not their fault.
 They could, maybe, acquire better IPs or something, but I really don’t know how it works, since it’s not my area of expertise.